Mobile broadband vs home broadband: What's the difference?

 Reliability

 Reliability is another critical factor when choosing between fixed-line home broadband and 4G/5G home broadband.
 Fixed-line broadband is generally considered to be more reliable than 4G/5G broadband.
 Fixed-line broadband providers offer service level agreements (SLAs) that guarantee a certain level of uptime and reliability.
 In contrast, 4G/5G broadband is more susceptible to outages and service disruptions due to environmental factors such as poor weather or network congestion.
-While 4G/5G broadband providers do offer backup solutions to ensure service continuity, they are not as reliable as fixed-line connections.

 Our most popular deals